Special election in District 6

 If you are in a district that is up for election, you will receive an email at the beginning of May notifying you of the upcoming election.
-This email will also contain instructions on how to submit nominations.
+This email will contain instructions on how to submit nominations.
 Nominations must be submitted online.
-The College accepts nominations for about three weeks, and the names of candidates eligible for election are announced in late June.
+The College accepts nominations for about two weeks, and the names of candidates eligible for election are announced in late June.
 In mid-July and if you are eligible to vote, you will receive an email that contains your ballot.
-To be eligible to vote, you must have paid all outstanding fees.
+You are eligible to vote if you have paid all fees owed to the College.

 The full election process can be found in section 10 of the College By-Laws.